Mouzone/blog/readme.md

 # Personal Blog

 ## About This Project
-This project is a personal blog focused on [Your Name/Blog's Focus Area].
-It features articles on [Topic 1], [Topic 2], and [Topic 3], as well as occasional thoughts and reflections.
+This project is a personal blog.
+It features articles, as well as occasional thoughts and reflections.

 ## Technology Stack
 - **Astro** (^5.5.2): Main framework for building the static site.